labai/ted/docs/wiki/Ted-features.md

 With PostgreSQL db only!

 _Prime instance_ feature allows to have one prime ("master") instance between few instances.
+It can be used in such ways:
+* channels can have flag "prime=yes", what means these tasks will be executed only on prime instance;
+* app can have own logic, but can use TED to check, is this instance prime (method `isPrime()`).

 It can be useful in some situations:
 * help to avoid locking, race-condition problems for some tasks, like data maintenance;
 * cases, when you can have only one connection to external resource;
 * can precise tune workers count (workers count will not grow with each new instance);

 When prime is enabled, TED regularly checks in db which instance is prime.
 If there are no prime, then any instance will try to become prime.